 Jenny Glikman, Ph.D.

-Dr. Jenny Glikman serves San Diego Zoo Global as a Scientist in Community Engagement.
+Dr. Jenny Glikman serves San Diego Zoo Global as Associate Director in Community Engagement.
 As a social scientist, her primary role is to develop human dimensions research in community-based conservation programs.
 At the core of her research is understanding the attitudes, beliefs, and values of local people toward wildlife, and integrating the outcomes to help ensure the success of community-based programs.
 Jenny also serves as an instructor in the Advanced Inquiry Program, a master’s degree offered in partnership with Miami University.

 Jenny currently oversees human dimensions and education programs in partnership with several conservation organizations in Kenya, providing scientific advice and helping with program design and implementation.
 Her current efforts include assisting the Ridge to Reef project (Baja California, Mexico) and the Andean bear project in Peru.
 She also provides support to the California condor reintroduction program in Baja California, Mexico and Cocha Cashu Biological Station in Peru.
 Finally, she helps with the social aspects of our giraffe project in northern Kenya and addressing wildlife trade issues impacting bears in Asia.